It was only a matter of time before the Olympics was dragged into the immigration debate

 (CNN)Illinois Sen. Dick Durbin inserted the hot-button political issue of immigration into the Winter Games when telling the story of Chloe Kim, the teen phenom who won a gold medal in the women's halfpipe.

-Speaking from the Senate floor -- next to a picture of Kim with her arms outstretched in joy while holding an American flag -- and later at a news conference, Durbin talked about Kim's father, Jong Jin Kim, who came to California from Korea in 1982.
+Speaking from the Senate floor -- next to a picture of Kim with her arms outstretched in joy while holding an American flag -- and later at a news conference, Durbin, a Democrat, talked about Kim's father, Jong Jin Kim, who came to California from Korea in 1982.

 Jong Jin Kim didn't have a college degree, spoke little English and had nothing but a Korean-English dictionary and $300 in his pocket.